-- 1) Investigated by the responsible Faculty member delivering the course including an interview with the student. - a) A second Faculty member will be present at the time of the interview. - b) The student is entitled to an advisor sourced from the Office of the Student Ombuds during such an interview. - If the outcome of (1) warrants, then it will be referred to the Office of the Dean for investigation and possible disciplinary sanction. - a) The student will be invited to meet with the Associate Dean, Dr. Joseph for an interview. - b) The student is entitled to an advisor sourced from the Office of the Student Ombuds during such an interview. - c) The Associate Dean will decide on a sanction weighing the evidence "on the balance of probabilities". - 3) The student has the right to appeal any sanction imposed through the University Appeals Board.
+- Investigated by the responsible Faculty member delivering the course including an interview with the student. - a) A second Faculty member will be present at the time of - The student is entitled to an advisor sourced from the Student Ombudservice during such an interview. - If the outcome of (1) warrants, then it will be referred to the Office of the Dean for investigation and possible disciplinary sanction. - a) The student will be invited to meet with the Associate Dean.
+Dr. Joseph for an interview. - The student is entitled to an advisor sourced from the Student Ombudservice during such an interview. - The Associate Dean will decide on a sanction weighing the evidence "on the balance of probabilities". - The student has the right to appeal any sanction imposed through the University Appeals Board.

-The following is selected content from the Code of Student Behaviour that students should be particularly aware of, ref: "CODE OF STUDENT BEHAVIOUR", updated July 1, 2018
+The following is selected content from the Code of Student Behaviour that students should be particularly aware of, ref:

+"CODE OF STUDENT BEHAVIOUR", Last updated Feb 3, 2014